nitsanw/HdrLogProcessing/README.md

 Now perhaps the first 200 seconds of this run are an unstable warmup period I wish to exclude from my summary:

-    $ hodor SummarizeHistogramLogsRange -if my-awesome-app-latencies.hdr -s 200
+    $ hodor SummarizeHistogramLogs -if my-awesome-app-latencies.hdr -s 200

 Or maybe I got several logs, from several runs and I want an overall summary, excluding the first 60 seconds of the run and saving the output into a file:

-    $ hodor SummarizeHistogramLogsRange -if run1.hdr -if run2.hdr -if run3.hdr -s 60 -of runs-summary.out
+    $ hodor SummarizeHistogramLogs -if run1.hdr -if run2.hdr -if run3.hdr -s 60 -of runs-summary.out

     -OR you could use a regexp to get all the files-

-    $ hodor SummarizeHistogramLogsRange -if ^run.*.hdr -s 60 -of runs-summary.out
+    $ hodor SummarizeHistogramLogs -if ^run.*.hdr -s 60 -of runs-summary.out

 The default output is percentiles as shown above.
 We support HGRM output if you wish to plot the result with the useful plotter in HdrHistogram, and a CSV format to enable statistical analysis with other tools.
+The HGRM output with an output file will result in a file per tagged summary with the convention of: _outputfile.tag.hgrm_

 The summary tool supports tags, and if your logs contains histograms of different tags they will get summarized separately.
 You can use the '-it|ignoreTag' option to summarize all tags together.